nichtsundniemand/archaic-volcano/README.md

 In principle you could use any other frontend as well.
 I just went with RetroArch since it's pretty nice.

-To run, just build the project and execute `retroarch -L build/libretro_volcano.so`.
+To run, just execute `ninja -C build run`.